doug-friedman/topicdoc/README.md

 ## Example

-This is a simply use case - using the example model from `LDA` in `topicmodels`.
+This is a simple use case - using the example model from `LDA` in `topicmodels`.

 ``` r